SAP/wdio-qmate-service/docs/doc.md

 <a name="util.file.getXmlData"></a>

 #### file.getXmlData(filePath)
-- Formats XML to JSON.
+- Returns the converted JSON object based on the passed XML file.

 **Kind**: static method of [<code>file</code>](#util.file)